brunopacheco1/proto-blockchain/README.md

 ## CI/CD

 I'm using Travis-CI, Coveralls and Heroku.
-Travis is running a simple script which executes the tests, analyze the code with IstambulJS (nyc) and deploys the app in Heroku Cloud.
-It's possible to find this config on .travis.yml file.
+Travis is running a simple script which executes the tests, analyzes the code with IstambulJS (nyc) and deploys the app in Heroku Cloud.

 ## Testing

-I started using AVA instead MOCHA because I faced some bugs in MOCHA to run ES6 code.
-After some googling, I found AVA and It was quite easy writing test cases, I didn't have bug with async/await and it provides good assert options.
+I'm using AvaJS and IstambulJS to run the test cases and to analyze the code.
+I'm not using Mocha instead because I faced some bugs on it while running ES6 code.
+After some googling, I found that it was quite easy writing test cases using AvaJS, I didn't have bug with async/await and it provides good assert options.

 To run the test cases just execute npm test.
-I coded several unit tests and some integration tests.
-For integration tests, I'm using supertest library, but in the future I might write more consistent ones, as I'm not testing the network behavior when new nodes are added or when the transaction and block are broadcasted.
+I'm using supertest library for integration tests, but in the future I might write more consistent tests, as I'm not testing the network behavior when new nodes are added or when the transactions and blocks are broadcasted.

-I split the test cases into many different files just to keep the semantic and reduce the files' size.
+I splitted the test cases into many different files just to keep the semantic and reduce the files' size.

 ## Future work